 #60 Basket Weaving

 Learn to make baskets from grasses or willow to make containers for picked fruit and vegetables or as storage containers for your root cellar.
 Better yet, make baskets for your next farmers’ market or as a barter item.

 Candle-making or Chandlery goes back to 500 B.C. when the Romans made candles from the tallow.

 If you are a beekeeper, candle-making would be a good side project.

 Beeswax is one of the best natural waxes for candles.
-If you are raising beef or sheep, you could make candles from tallow.
+If you are raising beef or sheep, make candles from tallow. (rendered fat)

-This can be done outdoors with a colonial-style earthen oven that you can build in a day.
-Incorporate an outdoor kitchen you make with your wood-working skills.
+Baking can be done outdoors with a colonial-style earthen oven that you can build in a day.
+Incorporate an outdoor kitchen you make with your woodworking skills.

 Along the lines of Swedish carving traditions, make useful items from green/unseasoned wood.
 Carve spoons, bowls, tent pegs, toys, tool handles, etc.

 Greenwood is much easier to work with than dry wood.